signalshore/signalshore.github.io/content/pages/about.md

 I have experienced
-that [writing](http://www.paulgraham.com/essay.html) is an exceptional aid to thinking; it helps me think clearly, it helps me serialize my thoughts properly (which BTW my notebook does not do) and most importantly it helps me identify holes in my reasoning.

-Writing helps me clear the system for even more ideas.
+that [writing](http://www.paulgraham.com/essay.html) is an exceptional *form* of thinking.
+Often, I expand on ideas as I am writing them.
+It took a lot of effort to get used to being empty inside my head but flowing on the keyboard.
+Expressing ideas helps to form them.

+When I started out, my intended audience was myself, but as I kept at it, I realized that when I write, I like to write as if someone will read them.
+This means that what I write needs to have some standard.
+Otherwise I could write 10000 words that do not mean anything about no particular topic.
+That is not good.

+Writing helps me write better and hence it help me think better.
+I can't just write anything, it needs to make sense, it needs to be right.

-This is my excuse to try out new ideas and to learn new things.
+This is my excuse to try out new ideas, to learn new things.
+> *I have to understand the world, you see.  — Richard Feynman*

 ## "SignalShore" ? ##